redbus-labs/adk-java/docs/memory.md

     participant Memory
     participant LLM

-    User->>Agent: "Hello, what's the weather like?"
+    User->>Agent: "Hello, what\'s the weather like?"
     Agent->>MemoryManager: getHistory()
     MemoryManager->>Memory: getHistory()
     Memory-->>MemoryManager: [Past Messages]
     MemoryManager-->>Agent: [Past Messages]
-    Agent->>LLM: execute([Past Messages], "Hello, what's the weather like?")
+    Agent->>LLM: execute([Past Messages], "Hello, what\'s the weather like?")
-    LLM-->>Agent: "I can't tell you the weather, but I can say hello!"
+    LLM-->>Agent: "I can\'t tell you the weather, but I can say hello!"
     Agent->>MemoryManager: add(User Message)
-    MemoryManager->>Memory: add("Hello, what's the weather like?")
+    MemoryManager->>Memory: add("Hello, what\'s the weather like?")
     Agent->>MemoryManager: add(Agent Response)
-    MemoryManager->>Memory: add("I can't tell you the weather, but I can say hello!")
+    MemoryManager->>Memory: add("I can\'t tell you the weather, but I can say hello!")
-    Agent-->>User: "I can't tell you the weather, but I can say hello!"
+    Agent-->>User: "I can\'t tell you the weather, but I can say hello!"
 ```

 This flow ensures that the LLM always has the full context of the conversation, allowing it to generate more relevant and accurate responses.
-The agent is responsible for persisting both the user's prompt and its own response to the memory store for future turns.
+The agent is responsible for persisting both the user\'s prompt and its own response to the memory store for future turns.